RahulSingh8080/Fake-News-Prediction-using-Machine-Learning/README.md

 Contact

-For any queries or discussions, feel free to reach out via LinkedIn or raise an issue on GitHub.
+For any queries or discussions, feel free to reach out via GitHub or raise an issue on GitHub.